 When you’re planning a new intranet project, providers of intranet CMS software will be quick to point out all the bells and whistles that their product will provide.
 But at its core, an effective intranet consistently requires just a handful of essential components.

-Be sure to look for these five key functions to ensure you’re planning a truly useful intranet for your organisation.
+Be sure to look for these seven key functions to ensure you’re planning a truly useful intranet for your organisation.

 1. Structured and reliable content management

 Your intranet should be a secure, central repository for your organisation’s information so teams can easily access that data – everything from HR policies to advertising and content strategies, to documents for daily work.

 It’s naturally important to be able to access this data when you need to, so search for corporate intranet software with features such as keywords, metadata and version control.
 When creating an intranet content management strategy, keep in mind that it's helpful to be able to restrict and allow access to specific information as needed.

 2. Smooth integration with your existing tools and systems